 Where does your food come from?
 How has it been processed?
 Who regulates and controls the supply?
 And who profits the most?
 These are questions with unsettling answers.
 When the population boomed and the demand for food was high corporations put profit ahead of human lives and their environment.
 We now have more delicious varieties of food than ever before, yet we seem to pay a high cost.
 New bacteria, and an epidemic of obesity, cancer and diabetes has become a part of our daily lives.
 While the USDA and the FDA are supposed to protect consumers from the food industry, this documentary reveals an unsettling close relationship between the handful corporations that control the food supply and the supposed to be independent watchmen.
 If you want to know what you put in your body everyday, watch Food Inc.

-Watch Food Inc. on Vimeo.
+Watch Food Inc. for FREE on Amazon Instant Video

 Coined medicine for the soul by LSD inventor Albert Hoffman, this drug is back in the spotlights.
 After the widespread use in the 60’s where young kids tried to free their minds by going on psychedelic adventures and the banning of the drug that followed, any scientific research was halted.
 Yet, LSD was the raft that took people to the brink of enlightenment, madness, life-lasting wonderment and revolutionary insights into reality.
 This short unbiased documentary gives us a quick history of the use and banning of LSD and the potential it still holds today.
 Can it be used as a smart drug?
 Can it cure mental illnesses?
 Watch Inside LSD to find out!